 But what exactly is involved in producing a Child Safeguarding Policy and what role do DBS checks have in this process?

 What is the Purpose of Safeguarding?

 Safeguarding exists to promote the welfare of children and young people and to prevent any harm or abuse in relation to their health and development.
-According to the NSPCC, safeguarding is a broad term which aims to ensure that minors have the best outcomes.
+According to the NSPCC, safeguarding is a broad term that aims to ensure that minors have the best outcomes.

 What Should the Child Safeguarding Policy Include?